hw79chopin/CV/README.md

 - "New Mobile Game Adoption and its Spillover Impact on Existing Games" with Jeonghye Choi and Jikyung Kim
 - "Dominant Retailers and Wholesale Price Distburbance" with Jeonghye Choi, Hyorung Nam, and Wooyong Jo
 - "Spatiotemporal Analysis of Location-based App Diffusion: Evidence from Delivery Apps" with Jeonghye Choi and Jikyung Kim
-- "Does Proximity Really Matters?
-Unveiling the Role of Industrial Similarity with Machine Learning" with Jeonghye Choi

 # <h1 align="center"> 🏆 Awards & Scholarships </h1>